alon-albalak/data-selection-survey/README.md

 ![GitHub forks](https://img.shields.io/github/forks/alon-albalak/data-selection-survey?color=9cf)
 [![License](https://img.shields.io/badge/License-CC0_1.0-lightgrey.svg)](https://github.com/alon-albalak/data-selection-survey/blob/main/LICENSE)

 This repo is a convenient listing of papers relevant to data selection for language models, during all stages of training.
+This is meant to be a resource for the community, so please [contribute](#contribution) if you see anything missing!

+For more detail on these works, and more, see our survey paper: [A Survey on Data Selection for Language Models](https://arxiv.org/abs/2402.16827).
+By this incredible team: Alon Albalak, Yanai Elazar, Sang Michael Xie, Shayne Longpre, Nathan Lambert, Xinyi Wang, Niklas Muennighoff, Bairu Hou, Liangming Pan, Haewon Jeong, Colin Raffel, Shiyu Chang, Tatsunori Hashimoto, William Yang Wang

 <img src="fig1.png" alt="A conceptual demonstration of the data pipeline for language model training" width=75% align="center">